sonar-perl/sonar-perl/README.md

 ### Compatibility

-We build and test against the current LTS release (5.6), SonarQube 6.x should work as well.
+We support the current LTS release (5.6) and SonarQube 6.x.
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/otrosien/sonar-perl/issues).